AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Methodology

 The output of \textit{e}MPool is produced through a summation of all weighted activations within the kernel region $\mathbf{R}$:

-In comparison to other max-based pooling approaches, the regional softmax of activations produces normalized results, similarly to \textit{e}DSCWPool.
-But in contrast to the smooth exponential average, the normalized results are based on a probability distribution that is proportional to the values of each activation with respect to the neighboring activations within the kernel region.
-A visualization of a full forward and backward pass of information appears in Figure~\ref{fig:softpool}.
+\textit{e}MPool produces normalized results, similarly to \textit{e}DSCWPool.
+The results are based on a probability distribution that is proportional to the values of each activation with respect to the neighboring activations within the kernel region.